DecisionsDev/decisions-metering/charts/ibm-odm-metering/README.md

 When an  `ibm-odm-metering` instance is running, the endpoint URL of the service can be referenced in an ODM deployment through the parameter `customization.meteringServerUrl`

+## Architecture

+- Only the AMD64 / x86_64 architecture is supported.

 ## Prerequisites

 - Kubernetes 1.11+